TheComamba/UnKenny/README.md

 This software is distributed under the [MIT](https://choosealicense.com/licenses/mit/) license.
 In a nutshell this means that all code is made public, and you are free to use it without any charge.

 The `Felladrin/onnx-bloomz-560m-sft-chat` model is disctributed under the bigscience-bloom-rail-1.0 license.
+The `Felladrin/onnx-gpt2-conversational-retrain` and `Felladrin/onnx-gpt2-large-conversational-retrain` models are distributed under the MIT license.